Buyer’s Remorse: What It Is and How to Stop It

 Step 1: Pause the purchase

-Give yourself a little space before you pay.
-That can be ten minutes for a small urge or twenty-four hours for a non-essential purchase.
-If the item is still right for you later, you can come back to it.
+Give yourself a little distance before you pay.
+That might be ten minutes for a small urge, an hour for a non-essential item, or twenty-four hours for anything bigger.
+If it still feels right later, you can come back to it.

 Step 2: Translate the price into hours worked